Be Smart, Go Local.

 The IAM-T1 is battery-powered and uses BLE to communicate, going for up to 4 years on a set of AA batteries.
 It’s BLE advertisements can be captured with an ESP32 board, allowing you to monitor your air quality with the IAM-T1 completely locally.
 I shared the full code for making this device work with ESPHome.

-Read the INKBIRD IAM-T1 Full Review to learn more.
+Read the INKBIRD IAM-T1 Review to learn more.

-Best Air Quality Monitor for Home Assistant: Aranet4 Home
+Best Air Quality Sensors for Home Assistant: Aranet4 Home

 The Aranet4 Home is another great option for monitoring Carbon Dioxide levels.
 It relies on the same Senseair Sunrise HVAC sensor for getting its CO2 reading.
 It’s also equipped with an e-ink display, showcasing the CO2 value in ppm, as well as temperature and humidity above it.